securitychampionszup/christianalveszup/README.md

 ### Hey there, grab a cup of coffee and let's interact

 - 🔭 I’m currently working on the vehicle's community both as a Tech Leader as well as a Staff Engineer
-- 🌱 I’m currently how to use StackSpot with the initiatives we have on our roadmap
+- 🌱 I’m currently learning how to use StackSpot with the initiatives we have on our roadmap
 - 👯 I’m looking to collaborate on Stackspot initiatives
 - 📫 How to reach me: christian.alve@mailer.com.br or christian.alves@zup.com.br
 - 😄 Pronouns: He/Him